Customized employment: Benefits

 Tammy Jorgensen Smith et al. from Department of Rehabilitation and Mental Health Counseling, University of South Florida say "An example of a person who may benefit from discovery is an individual with autism.
 Autism spectrum disorder (ASD) is a range of complex neurodevelopmental disorders, characterized by social impairments, communication difficulties, and restricted, repetitive, and stereotyped patterns of behavior (NINDS, 2014).
 Persons with autism may be resistant to change and may not be comfortable in offices or other unfamiliar settings.
 Sensitivity to stimuli may further this discomfort.
 Additionally, many people who have autism have issues with communication and some have limited or no speech.
 These characteristics may contribute to difficulties with traditional employment strategies, but do not indicate that the person does not have talents that can be translated into a work setting.
 Discovery is able to uncover these talents".
 In Australia, the Centre for Disability Employment Research and Practice (CDERP) have evolved Discovery to reflect the capacity-building element consistent with the objectives of the National Disability Insurance Scheme (NDIS).
 This has evolved out of practice with the CDERP Work First employment service that supports practice-based evidence and technical training of provider staff.
+Dr Peter Smith from CDERP has developed a Customised Employment Quality Assurance Framework (CEQAF)to address the issue of organizational fidelity and provide service providers, funders and participants with a measure that supports quality service delivery supported by robust provider systems.
+Within this quality framework is ACRE certified curriculum training in Customised Employment for employment staff, the CEOFECT provider audit tool and implementation guide and the Discovery Experience and Reflection Scale (DERS) that supports participant feedback and co-design of service delivery.